 Toxic mold cases typically divide damages based on the severity of injuries or other losses the plaintiff suffered.
 Plaintiffs in class action suits often have varying degrees of injury and loss, which the judge helps convert into terms of compensation once the jury settles the case.

 Filing a lawsuit for mold exposure or other types of toxic exposure requires plaintiffs to prove that the at-fault party acted negligently.
 Additionally, they will need to show that this negligence led to the damages experienced as a result of mold exposure.

 It’s challenging to prove liability in these cases, as plaintiffs need sufficient evidence that proves negligence and that their damages resulted from mold instead of other health hazards.
 As such, it’s difficult to succeed with a mold case when going it alone.
 With the help of an attorney, victims of mold exposure may be able to successfully file a claim or join a class action lawsuit against negligent landlords and property owners.
 They can then recover compensation that covers medical expenses, property damage, pain and suffering, loss of relationships, and other types of damages that victims sustain.

 Statute of Limitations for Mold Cases in Illinois

-There are no statutes of limitation in place for mold cases or other types of toxic exposure in Illinois.
-However, it’s important to begin building a case as soon as possible following the discovery of mold and the onset of damages resulting from this harmful substance.
+The statute of limitations for mold cases in Illinois is two years.
+However, in toxic exposure claims, such as mold cases, the discovery rule applies.
+The discovery rule means the statute of limitations does not begin until the illness or exposure is uncovered.
+It’s important to begin building a case as soon as possible following the discovery of mold and the onset of damages resulting from this harmful substance.
 The sooner individuals begin working on a claim with the help of a lawyer, the sooner they can begin recovering and seek compensation from negligent parties, which could help them and other affected tenants.